Concha: Recognition

 In recent years, conchas have gained visibility outside of Mexico.
 A "concha bun burger" won the James Beard Foundation's Blended Burger Project in 2016.
-With many bakeries reimagining the concept of a concha, the sweet bread has also received a high amount of attention on social media.
+With many bakeries reimagining the concept of a concha, the sweet bread has also received a high level of attention on social media.
 Conchas have become a symbol of Mexican-American identity.
-The image can be found in art and merchandise all over.

-Conchas can now be found packaged in grocery stores across Central America, South America, and North America.
+Conchas can now be found packaged in grocery stores across the Americas.

 Recipe

 To make the bread portion of a concha, most recipes require yeast, butter, flour, oil, sugar, evaporated milk, salt, vanilla extract, cinnamon, and eggs.
 To make the topping, one would need sugar, butter, flour, and vanilla extract.

-To begin making concha, all ingredients are mixed together to a smooth consistency.

-The dough is placed in an oiled bowl and covered with a damp cloth to rise.

-After letting the dough rise at room temperature for an hour, it is refrigerated overnight to make the dough easier to mold later on.

-The dough is then proofed again at room temperature while the topping ingredients are mixed.
-The dough is next split in half and formed into small balls.
-A gumball size amount of the topping is then taken, formed into a ball, and flattened, to fit on top of the dough.

-Finally, curved grooves are cut across the top of the pastry and then baked.

 Variations

-Some places around the world have their own pastries that are similar to the concha.
-For example, the Japanese melonpan is made from a similar base with a hard sweet crust, although the creator did not draw inspiration from the concha.
+Other pastries are similar to the concha.
+For example, the Japanese melonpan is made from a similar base with a hard, sweet crust.
 They slightly differ in that melonpan is scored to resemble a melon rind and generally has a crispier exterior.

 Another similar pastry is the pineapple bun, which is a sweet bun that originated in Hong Kong.
 The pineapple bun was created by a family-owned restaurant in the 1940s, having drawn inspiration from the look of conchas by scoring the sweet bread to look similar to a pineapple skin.
-The bun itself is also given the name Mexican bun, after one Ng family who had been expelled from Mexico and opened a bing sutt establishment in Shanghai Street, Kowloon where they sold these kinds of buns inspired by the concha.
-The "Mexican bun" itself spread to Malaysia with a slightly altered recipe popularised by bakery chain Rotiboy, where it has been generally known as "roti kopi" (Malay for 'coffee bread') after its coffee-flavoured crust.
+The bun itself is also given the name "Mexican bun", after one Ng family who had been expelled from Mexico and opened a bing sutt establishment in Shanghai Street, Kowloon, where they sold these buns inspired by the concha.
+The "Mexican bun" itself spread to Malaysia with a slightly altered recipe popularised by bakery chain Rotiboy, where it has been generally known as roti kopi (Malay for 'coffee bread') after its coffee-flavoured crust.